Esri/developer-support/web-js/4.x/buffer-based-on-attributes/README.md

 # Create Buffer Based on Attributes

+## RETIREMENT NOTICE
+This sample currently uses a retired version of the ArcGIS Maps SDK for JavaScript (4.17).

+There is a new version of this sample (see [here](https://github.com/Esri/developer-support/tree/master/maps-sdk/javascript-maps-sdk/buffer-based-on-attributes)).

+If you would like to learn more about retired versions of this product, visit the [ArcGIS Maps SDK for JavaScript Product Life Cycle page](https://support.esri.com/en-us/products/arcgis-maps-sdk-for-javascript/life-cycle).

 ## About

 This sample shows how to use an attribute value as the distance when generating buffers.